P8UXaE/sbipyt/README.md

 ## Theory

 The binding sites detector is coded mainly as a machine learning approach.
 It first computes some data and using the pytorch package it trains an artificial intelligence that is capable to predict if each atom of a molecule takes part on a binding site or not.
 Lately, to filter the solutions, a clustering algorithm is computed in order to detect regions with high positive solution density.
+It wouldn't consider the Hidrogen molecules and train a model based on atomical level.
 To get every data row passed to the model, it must compute some features:
 1. Every row contains the atom that we are evaluating and its 15 nearest neighbors.
 2. For every neighbor: